 - 1. Remove the water heater exterior cover by turning the latch counter-clockwise. - 2.
 Ensure the water heater pressure relief valve is closed. - 3.
-Turn the propane "shut off" switch to ON. - 4.
-Press the exterior water heater switch to either Eco or Comfort ON position. - 5.
+Turn the propane "shut off" switch to O, which will allow the interior switch to work as well. - 4.
+Press the water heater to either Eco or Comfort ON position. - 5.
 Ensure the water heater valves are in the instructed positions for normal operation.